Version: Unity 6.0 (6000.0)

 See in Glossary

 and the new Input System package.
 The Input Manager is part of the core Unity platform and serves as the default system unless you install the Input System package.
-The new Input System package provides greater flexibility and broader devices and platforms support.
+The new Input System package provides greater flexibility and broader support for devices and platforms.

 The UI Toolkit’s event system can receive events from both systems.
 The system automatically detects the active input handling system and processes events accordingly.